ogdenpm/intel80tools/readme.txt

 a tool, the latest version located in itools/utils_2.2 can be used; this is the one that was with the pl/m 80 v4.0 build freely shared by intel.
 Also note that so far I have only located one version of plm80.lib.

+17-May 2017 added the ISIS toolbox to the repository, including decompilations of all of the libraries.

 What's here
 itools/*/*.*	the various isis tools each set specified under a sub